ErickBRAlessi/docker-study/README.md

 `` docker run –it --mount type=bind,source=/host-folder,target=/container-folder ubuntu bash ``

 ### TMPFS mounts
 It just works in Linux.
 It creates a in memory storage.
 It will not write on the layer of read-write.
+To create it:

 `` docker run -it --tmpfs=/app ubuntu bash ``

 or

 `` docker run –it --mount type=tmpfs,destination=/container-folder ubuntu bash ``

+## Networks